 In the Corporation's mobile telephony business, the Corporation's main competitors are the three national incumbent wireless carriers.
-Depending on the province or region, their service offering includes a full range of telecommunications services, or is limited to mobile telephony services.
+Depending on the province or region, the services they offer using their own infrastructure include a full range of telecommunications services, or are limited to mobile telephony services.
 In addition, users of mobile voice and data systems may find their communication needs satisfied by other current adjunct technologies, such as Wi-Fi, "hotspots" or trunk radio systems, which have the technical capability to handle mobile data communication and mobile telephone calls.
 There can be no assurance that current or future competitors will not provide network capacity and/or services comparable or superior to those the Corporation provides or may in the future provide, or at lower prices, or adapt more quickly to evolving industry trends or changing market requirements, or introduce competing services.
 For instance, some providers of mobile telephony services (including the national incumbent wireless carriers) have deployed and have been operating, for many years, lower-cost mobile telephony brands in order to acquire additional market share.
-Furthermore, the Canadian Radiotelevision and Telecommunications Commission ("CRTC")'s decision ordering the national incumbent wireless carriers to provide mobile virtual network operator ("MVNO") access services to regional wireless carriers for a period of seven years stands to have significant impact on the Corporation's competitive environment, as the Corporation could see the emergence of new MVNO competitors.
+In addition, the increasing adoption of embedded SIM (eSIM) makes it easier for customers to switch service providers and could potentially result in increased customer churn.
+Furthermore, the CRTC's decision ordering the national incumbent wireless carriers to provide mobile virtual network operator ("MVNO") access services to regional wireless carriers for a period of seven years stands to have significant impact on the Corporation's competitive environment, as the Corporation could see the emergence of new MVNO competitors.
 The Corporation may not be able to compete successfully in the future against existing and new competitors; increased competition could have a material adverse effect on its business, prospects, revenues, financial condition, and results of operations.

-In the Internet access business, the Corporation competes against other Internet service providers ("ISPs") offering residential and commercial Internet access services.
-The main competitors are the incumbent local exchange carriers ("ILECs") that offer Internet access through digital subscriber line ("DSL"), fibre to the node and fibre to the home technologies, in certain territories offering download speeds comparable, or superior to the Corporation's.
+In the Internet access business, the Corporation competes against other Internet service providers (ISPs) offering residential and commercial Internet access services.
+The main competitors are the incumbent local exchange carriers ("ILECs") that offer Internet access through DSL, fibre to the node and fibre to the home technologies, in certain territories offering download speeds comparable, or superior to the Corporation's.
 In addition, satellite operators such as Xplore, Telesat and Starlink are increasing their existing high-speed Internet access capabilities with the launch of high-throughput satellites, targeting households in low population density and remote locations and claiming future download speeds comparable to the Corporation's low and medium download speeds.
 Furthermore, some of the Corporation's competitors are starting to offer fixed wireless access ("FWA") in Québec, which is a new form of competition for the Corporation.
 The development of FWA's technologies and offerings may lead to greater competition in the Corporation's markets.
 Finally, certain municipalities also plan to build and operate their own broadband networks.
 They plan to do so through public/private partnership arrangements, competing directly with the Corporation in some of its local markets.

-The Corporation also faces competition from several resellers who have access to the wholesale third party Internet access ("TPIA") service mandated by the CRTC.
-These TPIA providers may also provide telephony and networking applications, and have entered the Internet protocol television ("IPTV") market.
+The Corporation also faces competition from several resellers who have access to the wholesale TPIA service mandated by the CRTC.
+These TPIA providers may also provide telephony and Internet protocol television ("IPTV") services.
 In recent years, ILECs and BDUs have purchased major TPIA providers, leading to players with increased resources and stronger competition.
+The TPIA framework has also enabled some incumbent wireless carriers, whose historical service offerings were limited to wireless in some of these regions, to expand their service portfolio and offer bundled services in these regions.
 See also the risk factor "TPIAs access to the Corporation's cable network".